opendaylight/docs/docs/release-process/milestone-readouts/m1/eman.rst

    - No
    - 11/3/2017

 9. Do you have all APIs intended to be externally consumable listed?
-(Yes/No/Not Applicable)
+Yes

    - Does each API have a useful short name?
 (Yes/No) - Yes
    - Are the Java interface and/or YANG files listed for each API?
 (Yes/No) - Yes